ratrobby/IrisV3.2EOL/README.md

 each test keeps its own calibration data.
 If the variable is not set, the default `config/sensor_calibrations.json` path in the repository root is used.

+The helpers used by the calibration dialogs load device objects from the path given in the `MRLF_TEST_SCRIPT` environment variable.
+The Test Wizard sets this variable to the generated `<TestName>_Script.py` when starting a test or opening a calibration wizard.
+If the variable is not defined the helpers fall back to `config/Test_Cell_1_Devices.py`.

 Saving the configuration also generates `config/Test_Cell_1_Devices.py`.
 This file contains an `IO_master` instance and device objects created for every selected port.
 The object variable names exactly match those listed in the